 A restricted party is any individual, company, or organization prohibited by federal law to receive export-controlled items, information, or technology.
-The U.S. Departments of State, Commerce, and the Treasury each maintain lists of restricted parties.
+The U.S. Departments of State, Commerce, and the Treasury, as well as other federal agencies, each maintain lists of restricted parties.

 The University of Michigan (U-M) should not enter into transactions (e.g., research agreements, research-related activities) with restricted parties.
 Therefore, U-M screens international entities, shipping destinations, travel destinations, and persons (e.g., international visitors, research sponsors, research collaborators) against federal restricted party lists.

 When to Request Restricted Party Screening

 Multiple U-M offices conduct restricted party screening (RPS) as a standard business practice.
 You do not have to request RPS in the following situations: